-Of all of SPMH’s volunteers, Cliff Goosmann could very well know Music Hall – both pre-renovation and now – better than anyone.
-He’s been an SPMH Tour Guide for over five years.
-He signed up to learn more about Music Hall.
+Of all of Friends of Music Hall’s volunteers, Cliff Goosmann could very well know Music Hall – both pre-renovation and now – better than anyone.
+He’s been a Tour Guide for over seven years, originally signing up to learn more about Music Hall.

 Giving presentations at Music Hall has made me much more aware of its importance to the city.
 I’ve done additional guided and independent research to learn the history of the building, the organizations that started there and the neighborhood that Music Hall supported.
 The more research I do, the more I learned how important Cincinnati was in the 19th and early 20th centuries.